 If your period has gone missing for more than three months its time to do some much needed digging into your health status and address your issues.
 Stress, extreme weight loss, hormonal irregularities, PCOS, thyroid dysfunction and menopause are among the most common causes of a missing period, if you're not pregnant.

-Standard Treatment: Hormonal birth control
+Western Medicine Treatment: Hormonal birth control

 5. A light period

 While a easy, breezy period may sound amazing, this is actually a sign that your hormones are imbalanced.
 If your period last less than three days, or you require little more than a panty-liner during your period, then chances are your body may not be producing enough estrogen.

 If your estrogen is low, you may be experiecing vaginal dryness, sleep disturbances, infertility, and even drooping breast.
 Low estrogen is considered a normal change in menapausal women, but if you're nowhere near menapause, then it's time for some root cause investigation.

 Women practing a vegetation or vegan diet are at an increased risk of developing low estrogen levels.
 Common causes of a light period and low estrogen include eating a low-fat, over-exercising, low body weight, primary ovarian insufficiency, and post-birth control imbalances.

 Your period is your body's monthly report card - so make sure to tune into the messages that it provides.
 For women, a normal healthy period usually last between three to five days with minor increases in emotion or very light cramping.
 For the most part, your period should sneak up on you symptom-wise, it should not derail your life or cause you serious pain.

 Period problems can be a sign of serious health issues, which most can be reversed using a natural functional plan.
 Women should have regular periods unless we are pregnant, breastfeeding or postmenopausal.